The 2011 CBC Massey Lectures, "Winter: Five Windows on the Season"

 His subject is winter - the season, the space, the cycle.
 Gopnik takes us on an intimate tour of the artists, poets, composers, writers, explorers, scientists, and thinkers, who helped shape a new and modern idea of winter.
 A stunningly beautiful meditation buoyed by Gopnik's trademark gentle wit, Winter is at once an enchanting homage to an idea of a season and a captivating journey through the modern imagination.

-Winter: Five Windows on the Season will air on Ideas November 7 to November 11.
+Winter: Five Windows on the Season will be re-broadcast on Ideas July 2 - 6.

 The Book and CDs